The Royal Protocol

 The Traditional Ponnadai

-The traditional “Ponnadai”, a rich brocade shawl adorned around the shoulders is used to honour dignitaries at an event.
-The shawl should not be directly put around the shoulders of The Raja but it should be presented to The Raja with both hands.
+The traditional “Ponnadai”, a rich brocade shawl adorned around the shoulders of a dignitary who is being honoured.
+The shawl known as Ponnadai in Tamil and Ponnada in Malayalam.
+The literal meaning would be “Precious Golden Cloth”.
+The shawl should not be directly adorned around the shoulders of The Raja but it should be presented to The Raja with both hands.

 Etiquette For Presentation Of Gifts